Jacquie Beltrao

-Jacquie Beltrao (born Jacqueline Leavy on 21 April 1965 in Dublin) is a sports presenter on Sky News and a former Olympic gymnast.
+Jacquie Beltrao (born Jacqueline Leavy on 21 April 1965 in Dublin) is an Irish sports presenter on Sky News and a former Olympic gymnast.

 Early life and career

-Born in Dublin, Ireland, she grew up in Coventry, England.
+Born in Dublin, Ireland, Beltrao grew up in Coventry, England.
 She studied sports science at Birmingham University, and represented Great Britain in rhythmic gymnastics at the 1984 Olympic Games in Los Angeles, placing 31st in the All-Around.